Curriculum Vitae

 2025:

-• “Reading the lives of the saints to grow closer to Christ – Imitating the disciple to become Christ-like.”, Fordham University Conference, “Phenomenology, Religious Experience and Music Practice” forthcoming, 2025.
+- “Reading the lives of the saints to grow closer to Christ – Imitating the disciple to become Christ-like.”, Fordham University Conference, “Phenomenology, Religious Experience and Music Practice” Fordham University, June 14-17th 2025 Conference.

 2024: